Wbrown633/astrotino_website/_posts/2024-10-14-Making This Blog.md

 Thanks for reading if you made it this far.
 My goal is to keep posts at a quick read but still meaty enough to be worth your time!
 If you're interested in my help with your next project please reach out at any of the links on the contact page!

-[^1] for a total web beginner such as myself, a simple blog is trivial for anyone with experience of course
+[^1]: For a total web beginner such as myself, a simple blog is trivial for anyone with experience of course

- [^2] I should mention if I wrote the posts in raw HTML I certainly could have still used my original setup.
+[^2]: I should mention if I wrote the posts in raw HTML I certainly could have still used my original setup.
 But I really wanted to edit the posts in markdown (surely due at least in part to the brainwashing the wonderful podcast Cortex has done to me over the years).
 For a while I considered converting my markdown posts to HTML locally in a bash script or something similar using [pandoc](https://pandoc.org) (a cool tool I found during the research process!).
 But I ended up going with the more standard route.
 I think either would work but I went with the one that didn't feel like it was fighting with the tools as much.